ecrespo/mcp-joke-server/.junie/guidelines.md

   - Mapping to dataclasses in `utils/model.py` (see types `Joke`, `Jokes`) — ensure schema compatibility

 4) Minimal verified example (executed during preparation of this guide)
-- We verified a dependency-free test path by running a temporary script that tested the pure function and a constant.
-The snippet below reflects what passed locally; the temporary file was removed after verification.
+- We verified a dependency-free path by running a one-liner that tested the pure formatter.
+Command and output:

 ```
-from utils.Utils import extract_joke
-from utils.constants import CONSISTENT_JOKE

-def test_extract_joke():
-    payload = {"setup": "Why did the monkey like the banana?", "punchline": "Because it had appeal."}
-    expected = "Why did the monkey like the banana?\nBecause it had appeal."
-    assert extract_joke(payload) == expected

-def test_consistent_joke_constant():
-    assert isinstance(CONSISTENT_JOKE, str) and CONSISTENT_JOKE
-    assert "\n" in CONSISTENT_JOKE
+python -c "from utils.formatters import extract_joke; print(extract_joke({'setup':'Why?','punchline':'Because.'}))"
+# Output:
+Why?
+Because.
 ```

-To run an ad-hoc script version without pytest:
-- `python your_script.py` → ensure it imports only pure utilities and not the networked modules.
+To run an ad-hoc script version without pytest, ensure it imports only pure utilities and not networked modules.

 5) Example `pytest` tests for HTTP (with `respx`)
 ```